Uplink Control

 The name field is an arbitrary string descriptor used only for administrative identification.
 Choose a name that reflects the purpose of the record.
 This field has no bearing on the configuration or settings determined by this scaffold.

-The priority field determines the order of precedence during failover in a link control scenario.
+The priority field determines the order of precedence during failover in a multiple uplink control scenario.
 When only one uplink is configured, this field has no effect as there is no uplink to failover to.
 When multiple uplinks are configured and connection aggregation is enabled, a failure of a link will cause another member of the pool to forward all traffic.
 If aggregation is not enabled, or all uplinks within a pool have failed, then the uplink with the highest priority amongst all of the remaining uplinks will be used to forward the traffic.

 The note field is a place for the administrator to enter a comment.
 This field is purely informational and has no bearing on the configuration settings.